 Initially, I ended up skipping the last three Trim pots initially (as I couldn’t find P1, P2 and P3 in the source options – I found them after reading How to setup the Pots 9xr pro) and ran through the rest of the wizard without a hitch.
 Be sure to center the flight mode switch as well as centering the two sticks.

-After all of that then the arming was configured and saved.
+After all of that, then the arming was configured (Left lever down and right lever down and left (or South and South West) and saved.

 Then the attitude was set, levelled and saved.